InsertKoinIO/koin/koin-projects/docs/getting-started/koin-components.md

 }
 ```

-## Bootstrap and runtime extensions
+#### Bootstraping

-`KoinComponent` interface is also used to help you boostrap an application from outside of Koin.
+> `KoinComponent` interface is also used to help you boostrap an application from outside of Koin.
 Also, you can bring  `KoinComponent` feature by extension functions directly on some target classes (i.e: Activity, Fragment have KoinComponent feature in Android).

-## Bridge with Koin instance & current Scope
+## Bridge with Koin instance

 The `KoinComponent` interface brings the following: